benradstone/wandisco-documentation-ldm/docs/installation.md

 2. Make the script executable and install as the root (or sudo) user.
 If you're migrating from HDFS, install LiveData Migrator on an edge node in the Hadoop      cluster.

-1. Install LiveData Migrator with the appropriate command:
+1. Install LiveData Migrator with one of the following commands.
+These commands assume that the installer is inside your working directory.

     ```bash title="Red Hat/CentOS"
     chmod +x one-ui_lm_rpm_installer.sh && ./one-ui_lm_rpm_installer.sh